miservers/miservers.github.io/docs/middleware/nginx.md

 	$ nginx -t

 ### Nginx as a Static File Server
 nginx can be used to host static files.
-Therefore we can access them via http.
+Therefore you can browse directory through http.

 This is a sample configration that does not take Security into consideration: